Dania2021/thedriving-quiz/README.md

    All Pages on the website are responsive and have:

-   * ### Favicon
-     A favicon in the browser tab.
+   * A favicon in the browser tab.

        ![Favicon](/assets/readme-images/favicon-img.png "Favicon")

-   * ### Title
-       The title of the site at the top of every page.
+   * The title of the site at the top of every page.
 This title also acts as a link back to the home page.

   ![Title](/assets/readme-images/title-img.png "Title")

-   * ### Background
-       The background is used throughout all sections of the site to provide consistency.
-The background have video for large screens and an image for tablet and mobile devices.
-We usually do not want to play the video on mobile due to high data cost, so we make the display property none of video on devices of max-width 768px.
-I want to use video or image as an background to give the user the feeling that they are participating in a driving quiz.

   ### Home Page
    The home page is the main landing page of The Driving Quiz.
 The home page of The Driving Quiz displays the sites name as a title and a container.
 This page displayed first to the user when they open or refresh the page.